tonnyeremin/Urban-Data-Science/README.md

 | 26   | praha 1       | school | 50.090834 | 14.428853 |
 | 30   | praha 4       | school | 50.001684 | 14.413886 |

 Walking network data obtained from Open Street Map (OSM)The OSM data contains Prague road networks and surrounding connected roads, which are line geometries characterized by length.
 These can be used to construct a routable topology graph (directed, weighted and connected), which consists of nodes and edges, so that any well-known route search algorithm can be applied [3].
-Pedestrian network for Prague contains 140 822 nodes and 204 575 links
+Pedestrian network for Prague contains 140 822 nodes and 204 575 links.

+All acquired and pre-proceeds data we store at IBM Cloud Object Storage.

 ## 4. Methodology

+### 4.1 Network Analysis

 The spatial frame of this study necessitates the use of point-based accessibility measures.
 The commonly used spatial units are administrative division and grid cell.
 As study area ranges from a city to a country, even the whole world, the type, shape and size of spatial unit differ in research purposes and there is no consensus over them.
 In our study with use a bounding box of Prague as spatial frame.
 We can`t use smaller frames such as administrative divisions for our research because we have to deal with the boundary conditions.
 If children leave in own district and nearest POI is located in another.
 In this case very often parents of course decide to go to this nearest POI.

 In first step we converted OSM street network to graph objects.
-We use Pandana framework for downloading and cleaning OSM road data.
+For building graph we use Pandana framework.
+The main use case of Pandana is to perform an aggregation along the network - i.e. a buffer query.
+The api is designed to perform the aggregations for all nodes in the network at the same time in a multi-threaded fashion (using an underlying C library).
+Most walking-scale accessibility queries can be performed in well under a second, even for hundreds of thousands of nodes.
+[4]

 Under cleaning we mean removing  points that don’t represent actual intersections (hence are not nodes in the graph theory sense).

 ![Pedestrian Network]()

 As the second step is to located POIs form previous step to network graph and calculate accessibility  matrix.
 Under accessibility  matrix we mean an array of distances to top 3 POIs  from the array of predefined POI acquired at data acquisition step.
-With this matrix we can calculate average walking distance for every type of POIs: school, library, other children`s facilities.
+As we want to research average values of accessibility we calculate average walking distance for every type of POIs: school, library, other children`s facilities.
+And store it to dataset.
+This dataset later will be used for clustering.
 We get  140877 edges in total

 |     id |   1_school |   2_school |   3_school | 1_educatioanal center | 2_educatioanal center | 3_educatioanal center |  1_library |   2_library |   3_library |    1_sport |    2_sport |    3_sport |      1 |      2 |      3 |
 | -----: | ---------: | ---------: | ---------: | --------------------: | --------------------: | --------------------: | ---------: | ----------: | ----------: | ---------: | ---------: | ---------: | -----: | -----: | -----: |